-- Slopes greater than or equal to than 30% require 0% (no retention required), however First Flush is required for all slopes greater than 10%. - The Town Engineer may waive requirement if proved otherwise, based on certain criteria, such as adverse impact and soil type. - e.
-Hillside development. - Hillside Overlay Districts: The Town of Paradise Valley has a hillside zoning ordinance (Article XXII) that restricts_outlines specific requirements for development on lots that have slopes greater than 10%.
-The Hillside Building Committee will review all applications for development in these areas. - Purpose and Need: Hillside lots have special needs for stormwater management due to the higher runoff rates and difficulty establishing retention areas on site.
-This is exacerbated by construction of impervious surfaces that increase runoff intensity and volume during a storm event.
+Slopes greater than or equal to than 30% require 0% (no retention required); however First Flush is required for all slopes greater than 10%.

+- The Town Engineer may waive requirement if proved otherwise, based on certain criteria, such as adverse impact and soil type. - e.
+Hillside development. - Hillside Overlay Districts: The Town of Paradise Valley has a Hillside Zoning Ordinance (Article XXII) that restricts_outlines specific requirements for development on lots that havewith slopes greater than 10%.
+The Hillside Building Committee will review all applications for development in these areas. - Purpose and Need: Hillside lots have special stormwater management needs for stormwater management stemming fromdue to the higher runoff rates and difficultiesy associated with establishing onsite_retention areas-on site.
+Theise needs are-is exacerbated by construction of impervious surfaces that increase runoff intensity and volume during a storm event.
 These sites are also likely to be more visible from surrounding off-site areas.
-The purpose of these requirements is to preserve the character of the hillsides while accommodating responsible development and protecting people and property from potentially hazardous conditions unique to hillside development. - Storm Drainage on Hillside Lots: The first priority of hillside development is to properly site buildings, structures and use areas to preserve natural drainageways on the site.
+The purpose of these requirements is to preserve the character of-the-hillsides while accommodating responsible development and protecting people and property from potentially hazardous conditions unique to hillside development. - Storm Drainage on Hillside Lots: The first priority of hillside development is to properly site buildings, structures and use areas toa preservea site's natural drainagewaysNatural Wash-on the site.
 This can be accomplished by clustering development while preserving connected natural washNatural Washes and linear open spaces that convey and store stormwater.
 Development restrictions_regulations_for hillside lots are identified in the Town's hillside zoning ordinance.

-Development shall be accomplished in such a way to minimize changes to existing topography, including natural drainageways.
-Where excavation and filling is required for approved site improvements grades and vegetation shall be restored to meet the requirements of the Town Landscape Design Guidelines.
-Application of Low Impact

-Development (LID) approaches, as identified in Section 6, can reduce the amount of impervious surfaces in order to mimic predevelopment runoff conditions on the site.
-The Town may consider waivers to on site retention requirements only in such cases where approved LID practices, such as porous pavements, green roofs and/or reduced pavement areas are proposed that are equal to, or exceed, required on-site retentionincorporated into the site.
+Development shall be accomplished in such a way to minimize changes to existing topography, including natural drainagewaysNatural Washes.
+Where excavation and filling is are required for approved site improvements, grades and vegetation shall be restored to meet the the requirements of the Town Landscape Design Guidelines.
+Application of Low Impact Development (LID) approaches, as identified in Section 6, can reduce the amount of impervious surfaces in order to mimic a site's predevelopment runoff conditions on the site.

-2. First Flush Retention Volume

-- a.
-First flushFirst Flush retention shall be required for all new developmentNew Developments that provide onsite detention regardless of Building Site Area of Disturbanced Area_Slopes accordance with Sections 3-2.B and 3-2.C.12.
-Where on-site stormwater detention is employed, the first flushFirst Flush volume shall be retained on the individual lot or within a common area.
-All runoff from disturbed areas shall be routed to the first flushFirst Flush retention basin(s), subject to grading plan approval.
+- 2. First Flush Retention Volume - a.
+First flushFirst Flush retention shall be required for all new_developmentNew_Developments that provide onsite detention regardless of Building Site Area_of_Disturbanced_Area_Slopes accordance with Sections 3-2.B and 3-2.C.12.
+Where on-site stormwater detention is employed, the first_flushFirst_Flush volume shall be retained on the individual lot or within a common area.
+All runoff from disturbed areas shall be routed to the_first_flushFirst_Flush retention basin(s), subject to grading plan approval.
 In no case shall runoff from disturbed areas impact adjoining off-site properties. - b.
-First flushFirst Flush retention is also required for all new hillside developments with Building Site Area of Disturbanced Area.
-Slopes that exceed 2030%.
+First flushFirst Flush retention is also required for all new hillside developments with Building Site Area of Disturbanced Area Slopes that exceed 2030%.